wigahluk/play-webpack/README.md

 The idea of this project is to show a basic Play! application integrated with Webpcak for development.
 You can use it as a seed or just copy an paste code fragments into your own project.

-When using Activator `run` command a Node server for Webpack will be also started on port 8080.
+When using SBT `run` command a Node server for Webpack will be also started on port 8080.
 You can change this in the file `webpack.server.js`.

 The TypeScript/JavaScript application is intended to be placed in the path `./app/frontend` of this project.
-This code will be _transpiled_ into a bundle file under `./public/bundles` that will be included in the final Play! package when using `activator dist`.
+This code will be _transpiled_ into a bundle file under `./public/bundles` that will be included in the final Play! package when using `sbt dist`.

 As this is intended to be a single page application all HTML templates have been removed from Play! and all controllers are used to serve static/Webpack files.
 You can extend them to build a REST API to be used by the JavaScript app.